vsrinivas/fuchsia/docs/memory.md

 None of the process-dumping tools account for:

 -   Multiply-mapped pages.
-If you create multiple mappings using the same range of a VMO, any committed pages of the VMO will be counted (in RES) as many times as those pages are mapped.
+If you create multiple mappings using the same range of a VMO, any committed pages of the VMO will be counted as many times as those pages are mapped.
 This could be inside the same process, or could be between processes if those processes share a VMO.

     Note that "multiply-mapped pages" includes copy-on-write.
 -   Underlying kernel memory overhead for resources allocated by a process.